rdinch/MathResourceStudio-Help/docs/creating-math-documents/design-groups/create-a-design-group.md

 5. When the Add Design Group window opens, enter a name for your design group and click OK.
 Your design object is now saved and can be inserted in any math document.

+!!! note
-NOTE: Only items in a single section can be saved as a design group.
+    Only items in a single section can be saved as a design group.
 Multiple sections cannot be saved together.